ursi/psnp/README.md

 ## I don't use flakes

-You can still easily build the package using [flake-compat](https://github.com/edolstra/flake-compat):
+Don't worry!
+You can still easily build this package (or any flake) using [flake-compat](https://github.com/edolstra/flake-compat):

 ```nix
 let